Should be obvious right? But statistics show that 66% of women don't know where their pelvic floor is....

 So where IS the pelvic floor?.... and WHAT does it do?

-The simplest way to describe the pelvic floor is a sling of firm muscle that runs from the tail bone or coccyx at the back of the pelvis forwards to the pubic bone* at the front of the pelvis.
-The pelvic floor should function like a stretchy, flexible hammock almost like a trampette that supports the pelvic organs (bladder, uterus and bowel) and assists in closing the openings of the bladder and bowel to allow us to control emptying the bladder and bowel untill it is convenient.
+The simplest way to describe the pelvic floor is a sling of muscle that runs from the tail bone or coccyx at the back of the pelvis forwards to the pubic bone* at the front of the pelvis.
+The pelvic floor should function like a stretchy, flexible hammock almost like a trampette that supports the pelvic organs (bladder, uterus and bowel) and assists in closing the openings of the bladder and bowel to allow us to control emptying the bladder and bowel until it is convenient.
 The pelvic floor also plays a huge part in sexual function and arousal for both men and women.
 Women's pelvic floors also support the baby during pregnancy and assist in the birthing process.
 As part of what I call the core canister (pelvic floor, diaphragm, transverse abdominus and multifidi) the pelvic floor is also part of the team of muscles that stabilise the spine and pelvis.

 In this image I have highlighted some of the parts of the pelvis the pelvic floor attaches to (the pubic bone at the front and the tail bone or coccyx at the back).
 I have also highlighted where the labia are and added and arrow to show the distance between the lowest edge of the pelvic floor and the outer edges of the labia.
-You can see there is a gap between the labia and the pelvic floor.
+You can see there is a gap between the outer edge of the labia and the pelvic floor.
 If you bear this in mind when you are trying to recruit your pelvic floor I find this really helps as you start to think of the pelvic floor as being a little deeper within the pelvis, rather than sitting external to the body like a panty liner.

 So how should you recruit your pelvic floor?